 Mac was sprinting from the elevators to the Concierge station in two minutes.
 He had his police revolver strapped to his waist and his badge in his pocket.
 Martin and the night shift guard were hovering over Millie.

-Mac knelt in front of Millie; she was sobbing uncontrollably.
+Mac knelt in front of Millie, who was sobbing uncontrollably.

 “Millie, it’s Mac.
 Who did this to you?”

 Millie could not respond.
-She was breathing fast, her lower lip quivering, constantly sobbing.
-Then, summoning his Tesla using his smartphone, he looked up at Martin, the Concierge.
+She was breathing fast, her lower lip quivering, and constantly sobbing.
+Mac, summoning his Tesla using his smartphone, looked up at Martin, the Concierge.

 “Who brought her in, Martin?

 “Some very flashy lady, Mac.
-She had orange-tinted glasses, bright blond hair, in one of those razor cuts at chin level.
+She had orange-tinted glasses, bright blond hair in one of those chin-level razor cuts.
 Said not a word, just handed me this note and left.”

 The Angel, Mac thought.